 Kafka broker

-This sample requires Kafka available to store the events being produced.
+This sample requires Kafka to store the produced events.

-file.
-From a CLI like PowerShell, using the following command in the solution folder, a Docker image can be downloaded and executed:
+file to set up a Docker container with Kafka.
+From a CLI like PowerShell, use the following command in the solution folder to download and execute a Docker image:

 docker-compose up